 For defense offsets, please contact Todd Shallcross, Director, Defense Offset Programs, firstname.lastname@example.org

 RII hosts an International Coordination Group (ICG).
 The purpose of the IRCG is to generate interest in international research, offsets, and development projects; create on-campus collaborations between faculty/departments for these projects; and enhance faculty’s current international partnerships by creating an information-sharing portal, which will be a way to identify partners on campus.

-ICG is open to UArizona faculty, postdocs, and research staff.
+ICG is open to UArizona faculty, postdocs, research staff, and graduate students.

 Zoom Registration is Required (you will need to register with your @arizona.edu email account).